xchen83/techin510_final-grocery_shopping_planning/README.md

     - streamlit run app.py

 # Reflection
+1. What you learned
+    - During the coding process, I attempted to utilize the SQLite database I had established for the Grocery Planning List page on the Track Inventory page to enhance efficiency.
+However, I discovered that the SQLite database could not be shared across different pages, prompting me to create a new database for inventory management.

+2. What questions/problems did you face?
-Overall, the most difficult part was scraping information from the website of a major grocery company.
+    - Overall, the most difficult part was scraping information from the website of a major grocery company.
 There were significant limitations based on authorization.
 Consequently, I discovered a free API that allowed me to access data from Walmart.com.

-Another challenge I encountered was attempting to incorporate the database I retrieved from the website into the shopping list app.
+    - Another challenge I encountered was attempting to incorporate the database I retrieved from the website into the shopping list app.
 However, because the search function from the database is not supported by the BaseModel, achieving this functionality became too difficult.
 As a result, I opted to allow users to manually input items instead.